beerphilipp/ro-crates-deposit/README.md

 The project aims at decoupling the definition of the mapping between RO-Crates and DataCite from code.
 This means, that users can quickly change/add/remove mapping rules without code changes.

 The mapping is implemented in `/mapping/converter.py`.
 The mapping rules are defined in `/mapping/mapping.json`.
 Processing functions and condition functions are defined in `/mapping/processing_functions.py` and `condition_functions.py`, respectively.
+A textual description including shortcomings and assumptions of the mapping can be found in [mapping-notes.md](./mapping-notes.md).

 ### Mapping format